 3. Extra gain block (x 1, x 10, x 100)

-I used a quad op-amp (LT1014CN) to create this extra gain bloc which provides two inverting amplifiers (so non inverting amplification overall) and provide buffering for the output so that the metering / logging circuitry will not load the amplifier (within reason of course).
+Note: standard op-amps are fine to use in this extra gain block, as the signals are now much larger, although they will add a bit more noise on the output.
+I used a low noise quad op-amp (LT1014CN) to create this extra gain block which provides two inverting amplifiers (so non-inverting amplification overall) and provide buffering for the output so that the metering / logging circuitry will not load the amplifier (within reason of course).

-As the first (FCCS) stage provides so much gain (x 1000) it may well be that the x 10 and x 100 range of this extra gain bloc will never be needed (but this will of course depend on the particular experiment the amplifier is going to be used with and the type of voltage recorder / logger that might be used).
+As the first (FCCS) stage provides so much gain (x 1000), it may well be that the x 10 and x 100 range of this extra gain bloc will never be needed but this will of course depend on the particular experiment the amplifier is going to be used with and the type of voltage recorder / logger that might be used.

 Input cable